ataian/windows_readonly_audit/README.md

 - `SecurityHealthService` / `wscsvc` service state
 - Security Center registered AV/firewall products and raw `productState`
 - Security Center / Security Health event channels if present

-## After the audit

-Send only the generated ZIP to Joi/Hermes.
-No remote Windows access is required.
-Give her the prompt provided in analyse_prompt_for_agent.txt After analysis, delete the ZIP/audit folder if you no longer want the snapshot retained.

 ## Troubleshooting